eliasson/markuseliasson.se/content/article/scalatest-best-practices.md

 I tend to use the `equal` matcher as much as possible.
 Even though ScalaTest comes with quite a lot of matchers I stick to basic ones - there are two reasons for that;

 First, I don’t find them intuitive, so I have to search for which one to use when writing a test, and then often once again whenever I review some code later on.
-Some require parens, others don't - it is quite confusing.
+Some require parenthesis, others don't - it is quite confusing.

 Second, using familiar Scala constructs makes the test more readable and I prefer to process the data prior to any assertion which often let me use simpler matchers.